shgutte/wiseconnect/examples/snippets/wlan/wifi6_twt_use_case_demo/readme.md

   |11.| TWT_INACTIVE_DUETO_DISCONNECT|  17| TWT session inactive due to disconnect|
   |12.| TWT_INACTIVE_NO_AP_SUPPORT| 18| TWT session inactive as connected AP does not support TWT.|

-  > **Note:** The **twt_session_active** variable is provided in the example application and is updated according to the asynchronous TWT session notifications.
-User can utilize this variable to teardown or configure new session parameters depending upon existing session status.
+  > **Note:** The **twt_session_active** variable is provided in the example application and it is updated according to the asynchronous TWT session notifications.
+User can utilize this variable to know the existing session status.

 ### Recommendations

 1. Use sl_wifi_target_wake_time_auto_selection with appropriate Rx Latency input according to the user scenario as it has improved design over sl_wifi_enable_target_wake_time, handles Embedded MQTT level disconnections and has better user interface.

 2. iTWT setup is recommended after IP assignment/TCP connection/application connection.